swcarpentry/matlab-novice-inflammation/episodes/01-intro.md

 instance, a MATLAB array can't store both a `float` and a `char`.
 To do that, you have to use a [Cell Array](http://www.mathworks.com/help/matlab/cell-arrays.html).

-We can use the `class` function to find out what kind of data lives inside an array:
+We can use the `class` function to find out what type of data lives inside an array:

 ~~~